AmrAbdelghany/ForwardLungeDetector/README.md

 permissions.kt is dedicated to managing app permissions, particularly the camera permission.
 It requests this permission if not already granted.

 ### ForwardlungeDetector.kt
 ForwardlungeDetector.kt contains the core logic for forward lunge detection and repetition counting.
-It extracts the detected pose data from the model, calculates knee angles (both left and right), determines if a forward lunge is performed, and displays the progress of a single repetition using the progress bar at the screen's bottom.
-Additionally, it keeps a count of repetitions for both the left and right legs, which is presented at the screen's bottom.
+It extracts the detected pose data from the model, calculates knee angles (both left and right), determines if a forward lunge is performed, and displays the progress of a single repetition using the progress bar at the bottom of the screen.
+Additionally, it keeps a count of repetitions for both the left and right legs, which is presented at the bottom left of the screen.

 ## File Locations
 All project files are organized within the following directory structure: